Banjer21/Desk-lights/3D files/README.md

 # Discription

-All parts should be printed ones, except for the arm, this needs to be printed twice.
+All parts should be printed ones, except for the arm and Cap, these need to be printed twice.
 The front might need to be sanded slightly, to fit the lens properly.